aws/aws-lc/util/backport/README.md

 ```

 `testing/replay_real_cve.py` replays real CVE fixes in a throwaway sandbox (the real
-repo is only ever read) and scores the engine against `testing/answer_key.txt` —
+repo is only ever read) and grades `verdicts`' shipped classifier against
-31 fixes / 186 fix-branch cells, 0 over-flags.
-See `testing/reliable_cves.txt` for
+`testing/answer_key.txt` — 31 fixes / 186 fix-branch cells.
+Deterministic-only
+(`--no-ai`): **0 false negatives**, at a 23.7% over-flag rate (44/186 cells flagged
+for review that did not need a backport).
+Cutting those down is what the AI
-how to run it.
+advisory layer is for.
+See `testing/reliable_cves.txt` for how to run it.

 To wire up the post-merge bot, copy `backport-bot.yml` into `.github/workflows/`.